ctesta01/animated_covid_rates/README.md

 Here's a static version of the data on the last date available:

 ![COVID19 cumulative case and death rates per 100k visualized on log-scale](covid_cases_and_deaths_per_100k_log.png)

+The code to reproduce the visualization is in the [animation_script.R](animation_script.R) file, along with the code to read in the USA Facts dataset in [load_usafacts_data.R](load_usafacts_data.R).

+The animation was rendered using the most recent available data on July 9th 2020.